talaia-labs/python-teos/apps/cli/INSTALL.md

 You should also include the command in your `.bash_rc` to avoid having to run it every time you open a new terminal.
 You can do it by running:

 	echo 'export PYTHONPATH=$PYTHONPATH:<absolute_path_to_apps>' >> ~/.bash_rc

+Create the tower configuration file called `conf.py` in `/pisa_btc/pisa` directory. `Sample_conf.py` shows what values can be set in the file, including suggested default values.

-Once the `PYTHONPATH` is set, you should be able to run `pisa-cli` straightaway.
+Once that's all set, you should be able to run `pisa-cli` straightaway.
 Try it by running:

 	cd <absolute_path_to_apps>/apps/cli
 	python pisa-cli.py -h